KevinLiTian/Mapper/Docs/Overview.md

 * Error Free: We also passed all the test cases including private ones, more extreme and "corner", set by the course staff aiming to test exaustively to make sure our high-level API has no problem at all

 ## M2 - Visualizing an Interactive Map
-> “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes." –Marcel Proust
+> “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes." – Marcel Proust

 The users are seeking for an interactive graphics interface, and this milestone provides them with one.
 In M2, we designed and implemented the graphics user interface (GUI) for our mapping software.
 The course staff provided us with the "EZGL" library and also with the gtk library, also a header file for M2 (m2.h). <br/>